2KAbhishek/limit-order-api/README.md

 ### ✅ To-Do

-- [ ] Add a trade execution system as a separate service.
+- [ ] Add a trade execution and publisher system as a separate service.
 - [ ] Setup docker compose for easy deployment and testing.

 ## 🧑‍💻 Behind The Code